-Isatou has been in the investment funds industry for over fifteen years and has significant regulatory experience in the area of investments and securities.
+Isatou has been in the investment funds industry for over twenty years and has significant regulatory experience in the area of investments and securities.
 Isatou oversees the EA Governance office and also acts a director on investment funds.

 Explore the EisnerAmper